Crio-Bytes/Database/Everything to get started with mongoDB/README.md

 ## Summery ##
 To summerise this microbyte
+- We got MongoDB up and running, looked at insert and remove commands(there isn't much more than what we have seen).
+We also introduced find and learned how to perform queries along with some important operators.
 - We haven't looked at a little more advance stuffs like update, upserts, odering, indexing and paging which pushes the learning time beyond one hour for this microbyte.
-- However, we did get MongoDB up and running, looked at insert and remove commands(there isn't much more than what we have seen).
-We also introduced find and learned how to perform queries along with some important operators.
 - We have had a good start which should lay a solid foundation for your journey with MongoDB.
 - Lastly I strongly urge you to play a little more with MongoDB.
 Try some more inserts, possibly in new collections.
 Use find and remove.
 After few tries on your own things that might have seemed confusing at first will hopefully fall into place.